 The movie stars Eli Rich (Dangerous Love; The Jigsaw Murders), Rochelle Taylor, Dennis Gannon, Bonnie Sikowitz, Lisa Nichols, M. Burton Leary, Bill Walsh, George Engelson, Dayna Quinn, Martha Lane, Ashley St. Jon [aka Lisa Lake], Linda Tucker-Smith

-Steve, a seemingly respectable Christian Sunday school teacher, is also an arrogant misogynist serial killer with erectile dysfunction.
-However, when not in Church preaching the Bible to teenagers, he abducts or cons young women, kills them, and disposes of their bodies in the Mojave Desert…
+Steve, a seemingly respectable Christian Sunday school teacher, is also an impotent arrogant misogynist serial killer.
+When not in Church preaching the Bible to teenagers, he abducts or cons young women and kills them, disposing of their bodies in the Mojave Desert…

 Despite being a low-budget production, Donald Jones’ MurderLust provides reasonable acting, an engaging synth score and some agreeable aerial shots of the Mojave desert.

 Psycho character Steve’s confident attempts to ingratiate himself with both men and women, despite his inadequacies, are sickly pre-Stepfather-like (the sub-theme regarding his lack of a real career and financial proclivities are part of the overall character breakdown) and all the more effective for it.
 MurderLust also gleefully pokes fun at religious hypocrites, a recurrent and welcome theme within the horror genre.

 Adrian J Smith, MOVIES and MANIA